 Dr. McDaniel has been involved in teaching and research throughout his career.
 He has many peer-reviewed publications, authored multiple book chapters, and has presented research at national meetings.
 Dr. McDaniel is the proud recipient of the Saint Louis University Harry Brady Resident Research Award for his work on a novel surgical approach involving limbal filtration with simultaneous Baerveldt tube shunt implantation for patients with advanced glaucoma.
 He has a passion for patient education and believes patients do best when they understand their eye and its associated disease processes.
 Dr. McDaniel strives to give every patient the care and education they deserve.

 A devoted husband and a father, Dr. McDaniel is happily married to his wife, Kylie.
-Together, the four of them enjoy being outside, hiking, playing games, watching movies, swimming, golfing, cooking, and traveling.
+He and his family enjoy being outside, hiking, playing games, watching movies, swimming, golfing, cooking, and traveling.

 Dr. McDaniel practices out of our Fairhope and Foley, Alabama offices.